 What skin conditions often cause itching?

-Skin conditions that can cause itching include (please click the links to separate leaflets which provide further information):
+Skin disorders that can cause itching include (please click the links to separate leaflets which provide further information):

 What are the common causes of skin rashes?